open-telemetry/oteps/text/0000-template.md

 ## Trade-offs and mitigations

+This feature will be implemented purely as an experiment, to demonstrate its viability and usefulness.
+More investigation can be done after a rough prototype is demonstrated.

 There are performance concerns, given that the SDK is periodically reading from a service and using this config to update itself.
 Everything will be implemented optionally, so this will have minimal impact on users who opt not the dynamically update their configs.

 As mentioned [here](https://github.com/open-telemetry/opentelemetry-proto/pull/155#issuecomment-640582048), the configuration service can be a potential attack vector for an application instrumented with Open Telemetry, depending on what we allow in the protocol.
 We can highlight in the protocol comments that we should be cautious about what kind of information the SDK divulges in its request as well as the sort of behaviour changes that can come about from a config change.

 ## Prior art and alternatives

-One way to configure metric export schedules is to, instead of pushing the metrics, using a pull mechanism to have metrics pulled whenever wanted.
+One way to configure metric export schedules is to, instead of pushing the metrics, use a pull mechanism to have metrics pulled whenever wanted.
 This has been implemented for [Prometheus](https://github.com/open-telemetry/opentelemetry-go/pull/751).

 In the past, collection period could not be specified for exporters, with it defaulting to once a minute.
 Past work has been done so that when initially setting up export pipelines, you can specify (collection period)[https://github.com/open-telemetry/opentelemetry-go/pull/504].